Cosmological Implications of the CMB Large-scale Structure: The CMB Angular Power Spectrum and Correlation Function

 Recognizing that producing an accurate map of the WMAP data depends critically on correctly identifying the background (or more accurately in this case, the foreground), this calculation has been repeated on several occasions, with an ever increasing precision of the foreground subtraction.
 The numbers themselves have changed somewhat, but all subsequent measurements have confirmed the early conclusions.
-The most likely outcome currently appears to be an alignment angle $3.8^\circ<\theta_{23}<18.2^\circ$ \cite{Park07}.
+The most likely outcome currently appears to be an alignment angle $3.8^\circ<\theta_{23}<18.2^\circ$ (Park et al. 2007).
 Even with such a broadened uncertainty range, however, an alignment within $\theta_{23}\sim 18^\circ$ should occur only $\sim 4.9\%$ of the time, making it a marginally statistically significant anomaly within the standard model.
+And as we noted earlier, the latest results from the Planck mission appear to confirm these earlier conclusions, though with a somewhat different range of possible angles, $\sim 9^\circ - 13^\circ$.
+The implied alignment for both WMAP and Planck sits comfortably within the interval $\theta_{23}\le 18^\circ$, and we will therefore use this conservatively large range for all of the analysis that follows.